blueOkiris/Game-Card/README.md

  - Left - 9th pin from the right on PCB/Arduino 5/A5
  - Right - Last pin from the right on PCB/Arduino 0/A0

-Note that A and B are pulled down, but U/D/L/R are all pulled up, so they're inverted!
+Note that H and L are pulled down, but U/D/L/R are all pulled up, so they're inverted!
 Just use the library though and you'll be fine :)

 ## Dependencies